Quality of applicants was way above what we had hoped for. Thoroughly enjoyed working with your agency – we will highly recommend you to friends.

 Q. What type of employer do you typically work best with?

-Q. Do you have current CPR and first aid certification?
+Q. Do you have current first aid and CPR certification?

 Q. Do you drive?